How Did I Get Here — What Did I Do Wrong?

 Get Help With Parenting Coordination

-A lot of pain and negative feelings may persist in the wake of your divorce, which can make it incredibly difficult to interact with your ex-spouse, even if you’re committed to preserving the best interests of your children.
+A lot of pain and negative feelings may persist in the wake of your divorce, which can make it incredibly difficult to interact with your ex-spouse, even if you’re committed to co-parenting with the best interests of your children in mind.

 A parenting coordination expert can help you develop strategies to remain civil and ease the process for yourself and your kids.
 This professional also specializes in planning custody arrangements and coordinating parenting efforts and decisions concerning shared children.